Tom Cruise Wants What Katie Holmes And Jamie Foxx Has

 “She has absolutely forbidden anyone close to her from discussing Suri or Tom with anyone.”

 As of now, neither Katie Holmes nor Jamie Foxx’s representatives divulged the news of the sincerity of their ongoing affair.
-Based on Katie’s history with Tom Cruise and Church of Scientology, it is hoped by her well-wishers that Batman movie actress will take things slow for a while and will not rush into all the marriage drama with her new beau.
+Based on Katie’s history with Tom Cruise and Church of Scientology, it is hoped by her well-wishers that the Batman movie actress will take things slow for a while and will not rush into all the marriage drama with her new beau.

 What are your views on the recent speculations allegedly circulating around Katie Holmes, Tom Cruise, Jamie Foxx, and Suri Cruise’s life?
 Sound off your views in the comments below.